yunchang-z/ecephys_spike_sorting/README.md

 The python version and MATLAB version need to be compatible.
 For Python 3.8, this requires MATLAB 2020b or later.
 The code has been tested only with MATLAB 2021b.

-Install MATLAB 2021b – side by side installations of MATLAB are fine, so there is no need to delete earlier versions, and running code specific to an earlier version should be possible.
+Install MATLAB 2021b.
+Side by side installations of MATLAB are fine, so there is no need to delete earlier versions, and running code specific to an earlier version should be possible.

 Open MATLAB 2021b, and enter the command gpuDevice().
 You make get a message that there are no GPU devices with compatible drivers.
-Later versions of MATLAB also require more recent drivers for the GPU card – MATLAB 2021b requires version 10.1 or later of the Nvidia drivers.
+Later versions of MATLAB also require more recent drivers for the GPU card –- MATLAB 2021b requires version 10.1 or later of the Nvidia drivers.

 If you get that message, quit MATLAB.
 Update the drivers for the GPU card -- this can be done with the Device Manager in Windows 10, and will also happen automatically if you update the CUDA Toolkit.
 The pipeline has been tested with CUDA Toolkit 11, which is compatible with GPUs back to the NVIDIA Maxwell architecture.
 After updating, restart MATLAB and enter gpuDevice() again to make sure it is recognized.